dolevf/graphql-cop/README.md

 # GraphQL Cop

 ## About
 GraphQL Cop is a small Python utility to run common security tests against GraphQL APIs.
+GraphQL Cop is perfect for running CI/CD checks in GraphQL.
+It is lightweight, and covers interesting security issues in GraphQL.

+GraphQL Cop allows you to reproduce the findings by providing cURL commands upon any identified vulnerabilities.

 ## Requirements
 - Python3